djFatNerd/ulu-main/docs/generate_semantic_dataset.md

-This document describes the `tools/scripts/generate_semantic_dataset.py` script, which assembles 1 m semantic rasters and multi-level building labels for a user-defined circular region.
+This document describes the `tools/scripts/generate_semantic_dataset.py` script, which assembles 1 m semantic rasters and multi-level building labels for a user-defined square region.

 ## Overview

-Given a center latitude/longitude and a radius (in meters), the script queries OpenStreetMap via the Overpass API to download vector features for buildings, land-use, vegetation, water, and roads.
+Given a center latitude/longitude and a half side length (in meters), the script queries OpenStreetMap via the Overpass API to download vector features for buildings, land-use, vegetation, water, and roads.
 It then: